 Start by thinking yourself into the mind of a serious potential buyer.
-What will be at the top of their list of considerations?
+What will be at the top of their list of considerations and qualities?

 As some of this information will be commercially sensitive, be clear to check other ExitAdviser's How-to Guides advise what information to disclose to prospective buyers, and when to do it.